billyyoung/blog/content/posts/minimum-viable-blog.md

 * A way to measure traffic
 * A mailing list people could subscribe to

-To actualize this, the work divides into three categories: content, configs/customizations, and auxiliary services.
+To actualize this, the work is divided into three categories: content, configs/customizations, and auxiliary services.

 #### Content
 The actual content I started the site with was the [Start Here](https://billy.dev/start-here) and [Links](https://billy.dev/links) pages.
 These include ideas and topics I'm interested in and essentially put my tastes on display.